 ESG factors can impact a company’s strategy, business model, risk management, and financial and operational performance.
-Effective management of these factors can produce a range of benefits including improved risk management; enhanced business resilience; cost savings and increased revenue streams through innovative products; an advantage in attracting, retaining, and motivating employees; enhanced brand reputation and customer loyalty; and improved social licence to operate in local communities.
+Effective management of these factors can produce a range of benefits including improved risk management; enhanced business resilience; cost savings and increased revenue streams through innovative products; an advantage in attracting, retaining, and motivating employees; enhanced brand reputation and customer loyalty; and improved social license to operate in local communities.

 Integrating material ESG factors into the company’s strategy, existing processes, and key performance indicators (KPIs) can help identify and harness these opportunities for competitive advantage, as well as encourage collaboration among different departments and functions within a given organization.
 While there are some standard ESG factors that impact all industries, many industries have their own unique industry-specific ESG factors through which they are evaluated.

 Environmental factors relate to how a company performs as a steward of the natural environment – they measure how the actions of companies affect the environment.
 They measure whether companies comply with environmental guidelines, how efficiently they use energy and resources, the effects that the production of goods have on the environment and the companies’ commitment to reducing carbon emissions.

 Social factors deal with how a company manages its relationship with internal and external stakeholders – its employees and its workforce, the communities and the societies it operates in.
 In essence, this category pertains to how a company treats its employees, customers, suppliers and local communities.